 2. National Officer

-National Officer (NO) staff are nationals of the country where their duty station is located, and they perform functions of a professional nature.
+National Officer (NO) staff are nationals of the country where their duty station is located, and they perform functions professional.

-Broadly speaking, the requirements for the NO staff category are similar to those of International Professional (IP) staff, with a more pronounced emphasis on in-depth knowledge of the local setting, institutions and partners.
+Broadly speaking, the requirements for the NO staff category are like those of International Professional (IP) staff, with a more pronounced emphasis on in-depth knowledge of the local setting, institutions and partners.

 National Officers are normally required to have an advanced university degree in a field relevant to UNICEF’s work.